Vietnamese Americans: Language

-Another key difference between Vietnamese and English is the extensive use of relationship-specific pronouns in Vietnamese.
-English employs "you" as a universal second-person singular pronoun, regardless of age, gender, or relationship.
-In contrast, Vietnamese employs different pronouns depending on factors like the person's age, gender (anh or chị), and relationship (bạn, cậu, or mày).

 Religion

 According to the Pew Research Center, 37% of Vietnamese Americans identify as Buddhist, 36% as Christian, and 23% have no religious affiliation, while smaller proportions adhere to other faiths (2%), identify as Muslim (<1%), or did not provide an answer (3%).

 In 2024, Vietnamese Americans are more likely to identify as Christian compared to those in Vietnam.
 While Christians, primarily Roman Catholics, make up about 10% of Vietnam's population, they make up approximately 36% of the Vietnamese American population.
 Due to hostility between Communists and Catholics in Vietnam, many Catholics fled the country after the Communist takeover, and many Catholic Churches had sponsored them to the United States.

 Many practice Mahayana Buddhism, Taoism, Confucianism and animist practices (including ancestor veneration) influenced by Chinese folk religion.
 Vietnamese are a major ethnic group notable among Asian American Catholics.
 Hòa Hảo and Caodaism are two of the other religions of Vietnamese Americans.

 There are 150 to 165 Vietnamese Buddhist temples in the United States, with most observing a mixture of Pure Land (Tịnh Độ Tông) and Zen (Thiền) doctrines and practices.
 Most temples are small, consisting of a converted house with one or two resident monks or nuns.
 Two of the most prominent figures in Vietnamese American Buddhism are Thich Thien-An and Thich Nhat Hanh.
 There are also Theravada-based Vietnamese temples like Chua Buu Mon in Port Arthur, Texas.